 But Sharp realized that this can create a problem.
 A one-size-fits-all approach to customer service only works with a one-size-fits-all clientele.
 To truly “redefine luxury as a service,” Four Seasons had to make every customer-employee interaction sincere, personalized, and thoughtful.
 Sharp understood that the employees at each level have a unique perspective that is extremely valuable to innovation and the effective execution of that innovation.

-With every employee given the freedom of choice and the ability to serve customers in the way that they see fit, the goal of redefining luxury came to fruition.
+With every employee given the freedom of choice and the ability to serve customers how they see fit, the goal of redefining luxury came to fruition.
 Each individual was a part of the execution, and that complete workforce involvement has been key.

-Proof of this innovative success can be seen in the fact that Four Seasons has been listed on Fortune’s 100 Best Companies to Work For every single year since its inception.
+We can see proof of this innovative success because the Four Seasons have been listed on Fortune’s 100 Best Companies to Work For every single year since its inception.
 This has only been accomplished by 12 other companies in the world.

 Barnes & Noble

-The age of the brick and mortar book store seems to be coming to a gloomy end.
+The age of the brick-and-mortar bookstore seems to come to a gloomy end.
 Shops are closing left and right.
 Print media is out; electronic media is in.
 But Barnes & Noble decided not to accept this without a fight.
 Enter Nook.

 Nook is Barnes & Noble’s e-reader.
 This little device was released in 2009.
 Critics weren’t that impressed.
-It was too expensive, too bulky, too slow.
+It was too expensive, too bulky, and too slow.
 It just wasn’t anything special.
-But it managed to hang in there and keep Barnes & Noble in the book game.
+But it hung in there and keep Barnes & Noble in the book game.